Services

 Children and adolescents connect with trained forensic interviewers to navigate healing.

-Children, adolescents, and their caregivers are given access to community resources, services, and support to help the child and family heal.
+The CAC provides children, adolescents, and their caregivers access to community resources, services, and support to help the child and family heal.

 Forensic interviewers, mental health professionals, law enforcement officers, medical providers, prosecutors, victim advocates, and other multi-disciplinary team members collaborate to advocate for each case while working hand in hand.